Is There a Safe Effective Sleep Medication?

 Which Sleep Drugs are the Most Effective?

-Eszopiclone got the nod even though there are concerns about adverse effects including sleep behaviors (like sleep walking and eating) and next day driving impairment.
-Lemborexant is relatively new to the market and there isn’t enough safety data yet to be sure it is safe over the long term.
+Eszopiclone got the nod even, although there are concerns about adverse effects including sleep behaviors (like sleep walking and eating) and next-day driving impairment.
+Lemborexant is relatively new to the market, and there isn’t enough safety data yet to be sure it is safe over the long term.